nbrest/kamehouse/docs/dev-environment/dev-environment-setup.md

 - Start a docker container in dev mode with the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-run-kamehouse.sh -p dev`

-- Execute `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-reinit-container-data-from-host.sh -s -p dev` to sync the ssh keys of the host to the container using default password `gohan`
+- Execute `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-reinit-container.sh -p dev` to sync the ssh keys and the configuration files of the host to the container using default password `gohan`

 - Connnect through ssh to the container using the script `${HOME}/programs/kamehouse-shell/bin/kamehouse/docker/docker-ssh-kamehouse.sh -p dev`.
 After syncing the keys it should login to the container without asking a password.
 Inside the container's console:
   - Deploy your changes using `$cd {HOME}/git/kamehouse ; deploy-kamehouse.sh -c`